Deployment and Maintenance / Standalone Deployment

 |

-If the architecture of the download differs from the final installation server architecture, you can specify the architecture by adding an architecture option:
+If the architecture of the download is different from the server architecture where it will be installed, you can specify the architecture by adding the architecture option:

 Bash | |